ThaisAFM/sialic_acid_catalog/README.md

 The first three steps involve the alignment of sequences from the local database against reference sequences and the analysis of the resulting alignments.
 The last two steps involve cross-alignments of reference sequences for the same protein across different organisms.

-1) Alignment between the local database and reference sequences
+1) Alignment between the local database and reference sequences: alignments (folder)
 2) Graphical visualization of the proportion of aligned and unaligned sequences
 3) Graphical visualization of alignment-derived parameters
 4) Cross-alignments among reference sequences